On computational capabilities of Ising machines based on nonlinear oscillators,: The detrimental effect of forced binarization

 or $\dot{\vect{x}} = \left[ \widehat{L}(\boxi^{(0)}) - \widehat{K}(\boxi^{(0)}) \right] \vect{x} $.

-The dynamics is attracted to (Lyapunov) stable equilibria, that is with negative semidefinite $\widehat{L}(\boxi^{(0)}) - \widehat{K}(\boxi^{(0)}) $.
-The attraction should not be understood in a strict sense, as, in the isotropic case, the Laplacian structure of $\widehat{L}(\boxi^{(0)}) $ implies that it always has a zero eigenvalue.
-As a result, weak perturbations of stable configurations exponentially converge to their projection on the homogeneous displacement, $x_m \equiv x $.
+The dynamics is attracted to (Lyapunov) stable equilibria, that is with \emph{negative} semidefinite $\widehat{L}(\boxi^{(0)}) - \widehat{K}(\boxi^{(0)})$.
+We note that the Laplacian structure of $\widehat{L}(\boxi^{(0)}) $ implies that it always has a zero eigenvalue.
+As a result, in the isotropic case, weak perturbations of stable configurations exponentially converge to their projection on the homogeneous displacement, $x_m \equiv x $, which reflects the rotational symmetry of the XY model.

+It must be emphasized, that because of the nonlinear coupling between oscillators in QKM, matrix $\widehat{L}(\boxi^{(0)})$ coincides with the graph Laplacian \emph{only} when all $\vec{\xi}^{(0)}$ have the same orientation.
+For other configurations, the spectral properties of the graph Laplacian and $\widehat{L}(\boxi^{(0)})$ are drastically different.

-It follows from~\eqref{eq:gm}, that $g_m(\boxi) $ vanishes on Ising-like configurations with $\abs{\vec{\xi}_m^{(0)} \cdot \vec{l}} = 1 $.
-It can be shown, however, that, in the isotropic case, none of non-maximal cut configurations are stable \cite{burer_rank-two_2002}.
+It follows from~\eqref{eq:gm}, that $g_m(\boxi) $ vanishes on Ising-like configurations $\boxi^{(I)} $ with $\vec{\xi}_m^{(I)} = \sigma_m \vec{l}$.
+It is straightforward to show that in the isotropic case, all configurations $\bosi$ that do not produce the maximal cut are unstable~\cite{burer_rank-two_2002}.
 In turn, maximal cut configurations are stable only on bipartite graphs and selected families of non-bipartite graphs.
+As a result, anisotropy plays the major role in the emergence of Ising-like configurations in the dynamics of XY machines.

+A complete framework describing the effect of anisotropy on the convergence properties of XY machines is yet to be developed.
+In the present paper, we limit ourselves to an analysis of the structure of the binary configurations enabled by anisotropy.